wesleysantosdev/wesleysantosdev/README.md

-### Olá!
-Eu sou o Wesley Santos 😄
+### Hi!
+I'm Wesley Santos 😄:brazil:

-- 🌱 Atualmente estou estudando JS, HTML e CSS (fora as atividades da faculdade), e pretendo me tornar um desenvolvedor front-end.
+- 🌱 Currently working as junior frontend developer, developing websites using HTML, CSS, JS and Bootstrap.
-- ⚡ Sou apaixonado por arte, jogos, faço alguns desenhos e pretendo estar sempre adaptando as coisas que gosto nos meus projetos.
+- ⚡ I love drawing, playing video games and other things to exercise my creativity.
-- 🤗 Sou totalmente aberto a dicas, amo conversar e compartilhar informações, então sinta-se livre para me contatar a qualquer momento!
+- 🤗 Learning is my passion, so I'm totally open to learn from others, talk and share information, so feel free to contact me at any moment!
 ##

 <div align="center">